Beginning the Application Process

 The Michigan Law Graduate Admissions Office is delighted to meet you and answer your questions.
 We are offering a variety of ways for you to learn about the LLM admissions process and Michigan Law.

-Michigan Law hosts online workshops from late August through December.
-If you would like to attend any of these workshops, please register, and we will send you an email with details about how to participate.
-We ask that you register for only one time slot per workshop topic.
+Michigan Law hosts webinars from late August through early January.
+If you would like to attend any of these webinars, please register, and we will send you an email with details about how to participate.
+We ask that you register for only one time slot per webinar topic.

 Meet Us at LLM Events Around the World